 Anxiety is our body’s natural alarm system.
 It helps us stay safe and make the right decisions.
 Some form of anxiety is essential for us, and it is an inevitable part of our nature.

-However, if you feel that you worry more than usual, have an unrealistic view of your problems, suffer from uncontrollable worrisome thoughts and your anxiety makes it difficult for you to function properly in day to day life, then you might have
+However, if you feel that you worry more than usual, have an unrealistic view of your problems, suffer from uncontrollable worrisome thoughts and your anxiety makes it difficult for you to function properly in day-to-day life, then you might have an anxiety disorder.

 Many who suffer from GAD anxiety turn to traditional psychiatric approaches, taking SSRI medications with mixed results.
 SSRI medications are usually effective in treating some symptoms associated with GAD but troublesome side effects and poor overall results lead many to discontinue the treatment.
 Fortunately, there is an alternative treatment for GAD that is also relatively quicker and produces lasting results without the unpleasant side effects of SSRIs.